 4. Language concepts

 Java was originally developed at Sun Microsystems (acquired by Oracle Corporation in 2010) in the early 1990s.
 Java was initially defined as a syntactic superset of the C programming language: adding object oriented features such as classes, encapsulation, dynamic dispatch, namespaces, and templates.
-It was designed to be platform independent through the use of platform independent byte code which is then interpreted by the Java Virtual Machine (JVM) on whichever platform it is executed on.
+It was designed to be platform independent through the use of platform independent bytecode which is then interpreted by the Java Virtual Machine (JVM) on whichever platform it is executed on.
 Java espoused the Write Once, Run Anywhere (WORA) goal.

-While there is a core of Java that is syntactically identical to C, it has always been the case that there are significant differences between the two.
-Since Java was developed, the two languages have diverged even further, both adding features not present in the other.
+While there is a core of Java that is syntactically identical to C, there have always been significant differences between the two.
+Since Java was developed, the two languages have diverged even further, with each adding features not present in the other.
 Notwithstanding that, there is still a significant syntactic and semantic overlap between C and Java.

 At its core, Java was designed to address some weaknesses that existed in other languages through the addition of security management features.
 Some key features of Java are: